HerrSchtevie/Journals-of-Jyggalag/README.md

 **Space required:** ~150GB Download Size / ~100GB Install Size / ~250GB Total

+The downloads can be removed after successful installtion.
+NOT RECOMMENDED.
+But if you're short on space, it won't casue issues.

 Additionally, the following software must be installed:

 - [Microsoft Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe)